YasmineBB/cycle-changes-tracker/README.md

 - *I am experimenting stopping my birth control for a period of time as suggested by my Gynaecologist.
 She has advised me to monitor any changes to my menstrual flow and pain experienced to feed back to her after 3 months.*

-- *I am starting birth control and want to keep track of my symptoms so, if required to change in the future, I can find the method that works best for me.*
+- *I am starting birth control as a means of pain management and need to track my symptoms so, if required to change in the future, I can find the method that works best for me.*

 #### First Time User